Master Your Memory with Ron White

-For most people, the inefficient and faulty nature of memory can cause frequent hassles, from forgetting to pick up dry cleaning to drawing blanks with important new names.
-Many also regret how much they could improve their lives and businesses if they could only retain more information from reading materials, such as SUCCESS magazine.
+For most people, the inefficient and faulty nature of memory can cause frequent hassles, from forgetting to pick up dry cleaning to drawing blanks on important new names.
+Many people also regret how much they could improve their lives and businesses if they could only retain more information from reading materials.

-Ron White, memory expert for over 20 years, believes that anyone can shock themselves with how much their amazing brain can store using a simple streamlining method.
+Ron White, a top memory expert, believes that anyone can shock themselves with how much their amazing brain can store using a simple streamlining method.

 “This method is famous around the world,” says White.
 “It is called the ‘Loci Method,’ with loci meaning places.
 Experts can use it to memorize a deck of shuffled cards in less than 26 seconds.
 Personally, I can now memorize a deck of cards faster than I can say ‘queen of spades.’
 Your goal might not be to enter a memory competition, but you might have a simpler goal to be able to remember names and faces, or what you read in a magazine or a book, or to give speeches without notes or memorize product knowledge.”

-Think of Your Brain in a New Way The first step is simple: picture your mind as a computer.
-Now imagine taking all of the files out of the folders in your computer and dumping them on the desktop.
-Programs, documents, videos, audio files—put thousands of stored items on top randomly.
+The first step is simple: picture your mind as a computer.
+Now imagine taking all the files out of the folders in your computer and dumping them on the desktop.
+Programs, documents, videos, audio files—you put thousands of stored items randomly on top of each other.
 Now try to find the phone number of a friend.

 An average untrained brain functions quite like this, according to White.